nvdla/doc/doc/hw/v1/ias/unit_description.rst

 Overview
 ~~~~~~~~

-The Convolution Accumulator (CACC) the stage of convolution pipeline
+The Convolution Accumulator (CACC) is the stage of the convolution pipeline
 after CMAC.
-It is used to accumulate partial sums from Convolution MAC,
+It is used to accumulate partial sums from Convolution MAC, and
-and round/saturate the result before sending to SDP.
+round/saturate the result before sending to SDP.
+Additionally, the large
+buffer in the convolution accumulator can smooth the peak throughput of the convolution pipeline.

+The final result of accumulator in CACC is 48bits for INT16 and 34bits for INT8.
+The bit width between CACC and SDP is 32.
+For precisions INT8 and INT16, there is a round and saturation operation before sending the result to SDP.
+The precision of rounding is configured by field CLIP_TRUNCATE in register D_CLIP_CFG.
+For FP16, the value is just converted from FP48 to FP32.

 The components in CACC include assembly SRAM group, delivery SRAM group,
 adder array, truncating array, valid-credit controller and a checker.